jolicar/TopologyRuleMustBeProperlyInsidePolygonsPoint/testing/cases/TP00_TopologyRules/RU01_MustBeProperlyInsidePolygon/CP0001_2DptsC_2DpolI/readme.md

 ### Description

 This test case checks the topology rule when us use correct 2D point datasets and incorrect 2D polygon dataset.
-The final result have one incorrect record.
+The final result has one incorrect record.

 ### Requirements